Yen slides as modest Russia sanctions soothe worries

 NEW YORK The safe-haven yen fell broadly on Monday after the United States and the European Union imposed what investors saw as modest economic sanctions against Russia and Ukraine following Crimea's weekend vote to join Moscow.

-The dollar, often a shelter for investors against global stresses, was also down, with the dollar index, a measure of the greenback's value against six major currencies, off 0.13 percent to 79.345 in afternoon trading.
+The dollar, often a shelter for investors against global stresses, was also down, with the dollar index .DXY, a measure of the greenback's value against six major currencies, off 0.13 percent to 79.345 in afternoon trading.

 "The market thinks, it's not so bad," said Joseph Trevisani, chief market strategist at WorldWideMarkets Online Trading in Woodcliff Lake, New Jersey.
 "You don't see any signs of play against the euro.
 If the sanctions were serious, say against Russia's oil and gas exports, you'd see selling of the euro because they don't have much alternative for energy."